-Notice that a run of a system under analysis is considered to be an infinite sequence of system states or system actions (cf. [LS09]), and thus, similar to a trace of the system (cf. Definition 2.5.7).
+Notice that a run of a system under analysis is considered to be an infinite sequence of system states or system actions (cf. [LS09]).
+Thus, the notion of system run can be considered equivalent to the notion of system trace, introduced in Definition 2.5.7.
 Since the current system execution is a finite trace of a system (cf. Definition 2.5.8), it can be said that the system execution is a finite, though continuously extended, prefix of the corresponding evolving system run (cf. [LS09]).
 In comparison to model checking, which asks whether a system trace or more general all system traces fulfill a specified correctness property, runtime verification analyzes primarily system executions (cf. [LS09]).